 Your Child ’s development

-The neck joints: Your Baby ’s neck joints are getting more flexible so that the little one can easily maneuver during labor in two months’ time.
+The neck joints: Your Child ’s neck joints are getting more flexible so that the little one can easily maneuver during labor in two months’ time.

-Bodyweight: By this week, Your Baby is gaining weight faster than before as more fat accumulates.
-Apart from Your Baby ’s weight, amniotic fluid volume, blood volume, and placenta are increasing as well.
+Bodyweight: By this week, Your Child is gaining weight faster than before as more fat accumulates.
+Apart from Your Child ’s weight, amniotic fluid volume, blood volume, and placenta are increasing as well.

-Your Baby ’s neck and joints are getting more flexible so that the little one can easily maneuver during labor in two months’ time.
+Your Child ’s neck and joints are getting more flexible so that the little one can easily maneuver during labor in two months’ time.

 Having Braxton Hicks contractions during this trimester is perfectly normal, but if you get more than four contractions per hour, it may be an indication of premature labor, and you need to contact your doctor immediately.
 The other signs of premature labor are increased pressure on your pelvis, bloody vaginal discharge, and lower back pain.
 Other symptoms you may experience more now include: